Health Sciences Admission Procedures

-Prior to enrolling in their specific program, health sciences program applicants may take general education courses or designated major courses.
-Health sciences program applicants are required to adhere to the academic standards of their selected program.
-A minimum grade of "C" is required on all courses within the Health Sciences Divisions curriculum programs, including general education and program prerequisite courses.
-Accepted health sciences program applicants should refer to specific academic requirements and standards of the chosen health and human services program for specific program information and required GPA.
+Before enrolling in a specific health science program, you may take general education courses or designated major courses and meet academic standards of your selected program.
+A minimum grade of "C" is required on all courses within the health sciences divisions curriculum programs, including general education and program prerequisite courses.
+Refer to specific academic requirements and standards of the chosen health and human services program for specific program information and required GPA.

 Many health sciences programs, outlined in the program descriptions, require additional application procedures.
-Students must complete the following program specific application procedures at the College after completing the regular college application.
+You must complete the following program-specific application procedures at the college after completing the regular college application.

 A student having a positive drug test will be administratively withdrawn from their curriculum program for one year.
 Upon recycling into their program, he or she will be required to have drug testing every semester until completing their program of study.
 The drug testing will be at the student's expense.
 If the student tests positive, he/she will be dismissed from their program of study and will not be allowed to enter any other health program.

 Students will have a criminal background investigation (CBI) as determined by the state(s) in which he/she has resided in over the past 12 months.
-Thea criminal background investigation (CBI) check and drug screen testtest will be initiated after the student has been accepted into the specific curriculum program or course of study prior to beginning any clinical rotation.
+The criminal background investigation (CBI) check and drug screen test will be initiated after the student has been accepted into the specific curriculum program or course of study prior to beginning any clinical rotation.

-The South Carolina Board of Nursing has determined that criminal convictions for any of the following crimes should be treated as prima facie evidence that an applicant is unfit or unsuited to engage in the profession of nursing:
+The SC Board of Nursing has determined that criminal convictions for any of the following crimes should be treated as prima facie evidence that an applicant is unfit or unsuited to engage in the profession of nursing:

 a) Crimes of violence (e.g., murder, manslaughter, criminal sexual assault, crimes involving the use of deadly force, assault and battery of a high and aggravated nature, assault and battery with intent to kill) and